Summer Internship Program

-Virginia Cooperative Extension is a part of Virginia Tech and Virginia State University, Virginia’s two Land-Grant Institutions.
+Virginia Cooperative Extension is a part of Virginia Tech and Virginia State Universities, Virginia’s two Land-Grant Institutions.
 While students from these two universities are encouraged to apply for internships, these opportunities are not limited to students at these two schools.
-We're looking for college students with a heart for Virginia and a desire to change their world.
+We're looking for college students those who are community minded and have a desire to create positive change.
 We're looking for you, if you have:

 - An interest in possibly pursuing an Extension career